Skip to main content

 • Automatic aqua installation

-• Support for customizing PR title, body, and comment in PR scaffolding
+• Support for customizing PR title, body, and comment in scaffold

 • Glob support in target_groups.working_directory